akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

 3. Use your existing bash storage account which we provisioned in **Exercise 1**.<br/>
 #### 3.2 Create a Scale Set

-1. Select cloud shell and clone this repo: https://github.com/asinn826/Ignite2019VMSS-HOL usin below command:-<br/>
+1. Select **Cloud shell** and clone this repo: https://github.com/asinn826/Ignite2019VMSS-HOL usin below command:-<br/>
 ``
 wget https://github.com/asinn826/Ignite2019VMSS-HOL
 ``